MicrosoftDocs/azure-ai-docs/articles/open-datasets/dataset-1000-genomes.md

 This dataset is a mirror of [this](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/) FTP resource.

+## Data volumes and update frequency

+This dataset contains approximately 815 TB of data.
+It receives daily updates.

+## Storage location

+This dataset is stored in the West US 2 and West Central US Azure regions.
+We recommend locating compute resources in West US 2 or West Central US for affinity.

 ## Data access

 West US 2:"https://dataset1000genomes.blob.core.windows.net/dataset'"
 West Central US: "https://dataset1000genomes-secondary.blob.core.windows.net/dataset"

-## Data volumes and update frequency

-This dataset contains approximately 815 TB of data.
-It receives daily updates.

 ## Use Terms